SnaxFoundation/fill-postgresql/query_examples.md

 from
   chain.action_trace
 where
-  receipt_receiver = 'eosio.ramfee'
+  receipt_receiver = 'snax.ramfee'
-  and account = 'eosio.token'
+  and account = 'snax.token'
   and name = 'transfer'
   and transaction_status = 'executed'
 order by